Dark Victory: Plot

-Judith "Judy" Traherne (Bette Davis), is a young, carefree, hedonistic Long Island socialite and heiress with a passion for horses, fast cars, and too much smoking and drinking.
+Judith "Judy" Traherne is a young, carefree, hedonistic Long Island socialite and heiress with a passion for horses, fast cars, and too much smoking and drinking.
 She initially ignores severe headaches and brief episodes of dizziness and double vision, but when she uncharacteristically takes a spill while riding and then tumbles down a flight of stairs, her secretary and best friend Ann King insists she see the family doctor, who refers her to a specialist.

-Dr. Frederick Steele, (George Brent), is closing his New York City office in preparation for a move to Brattleboro, Vermont, where he plans to devote his time to brain cell research and scientific study on their growth.
+Dr. Frederick Steele is closing his New York City office in preparation for a move to Brattleboro, Vermont, where he plans to devote his time to brain cell research and scientific study on their growth.
 He reluctantly agrees to see Judy, who acts coldly and is openly antagonistic towards him.
 She shows signs of short-term memory loss but dismisses her symptoms.
 Steele convinces her the ailments she is experiencing are severe and potentially life-threatening and puts his career plans on hold to tend to her.

 When diagnostic tests confirm his suspicions, Judy agrees to surgery to remove a malignant glioma brain tumor.
 Steele discovers the tumor cannot be removed entirely and realizes she has less than a year to live.
 The end will be painless but swift; shortly after experiencing total blindness, Judy will die.

 To allow her a few more months of happiness, Steele opts to lie to Judy and Ann and assures them the surgery was a success.
 As he is a poor liar, Ann is suspicious and confronts Steele, who admits the truth.
-Steele tells Ann, "she must never know" she will die soon.
+Steele tells Ann "she must never know" she will die soon.
 She agrees to remain silent and continue the lie.